 Three peers face suspension from the House of Lords for months after investigations into their expenses, it was claimed last night.
-Parliamentary authorities will tomorrow demand the repayment of almost £200,000 in claims from two Labour peers and a crossbencher,
+Parliamentary authorities will tomorrow demand the repayment of almost £200,000 in claims from two Labour peers and a crossbencher, The Sunday Telegraph reported.

 It follows an investigation by the subcommittee on Lords' interests, headed by the former head of MI5, Baroness Manningham-Buller, into the alleged misuse of allowances, including a £174 overnight claim for a peer whose main home was outside the M25.